gregor8003/text_word_embed/README.nn.rst

 * embedding layer, that extracts two embedding vectors, based on word indexes given as input to this layer

-* "mean" lambda layer, that calculates element-wise mean of concatenated embedding vectors
+* flatten layer, that simply concatenates embedding vectors

-* output layer, with ``sigmoid`` activation function
+* output dense layer, with ``sigmoid`` activation function

 The ``adagrad`` is used as optimizer, and ``binary_crossentropy`` is used as loss function.